Methotrexate Sodium, Preservative FreePronunciation

 You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Otrexup (methotrexate injected under the skin) is for use only 1 time each week.
-Do not use Otrexup every day.
+Otrexup or Rasuvo (methotrexate injected under the skin) is for use only 1 time each week.
+Do not use Otrexup or Rasuvo every day.

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.
 It is very important not to inject too much methotrexate when you are using this medication at home.